 The hiking trail continues up the hill until it ends at the perpendicular junction.
 Turn left here.
 This is Lantau Trail Section 7.

 The trail continues around the coast.
-Some parts of the trail have railings and other parts go up and down around the coast but not with too much elevation gain.
-But generally, the trail condition is fairly good and easy to hike.
+Some parts have railings, and other parts go up and down around the coast but not with too much elevation gain.
+Overall, the trail condition is fairly good and easy to hike.

-As you continue forward on Lantau Trail Section 7, you’ll start to see the Fan Lau beach and the peninsula beyond the beach.
+As you continue on Lantau Trail Section 7, you’ll see the Fan Lau beach and the peninsula beyond it.

 Keep left for the start of Fan Lau Country Trail

 After a few hours of hiking, you have finally arrived at Fan Lau Country Trail.
 Wow!
-That is such a long journey to start hiking the actual trail.
+It is such a long journey to start hiking the actual trail.
 Ha!

-When the path splits, keep left to start your hike into Fan Lau.
+Keep left to start your hike into Fan Lau when the path splits.

 Hike towards Fan Lau Beach

 Keep hiking around the coast on Fan Lau Country Trail.
-The path will eventually descend down to the beach.
-Once you are on the beach, walk all the way across to the west side of the beach.
+The path will eventually descend to the beach.
+Once you are on the beach, walk across to the west side of the beach.

 Not many people hang out at Fan Lau Beach.
 Most people walk across the beach and get back on the trail quickly.
 And I did the same – the midday sun is just too hot!